ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

     file and see what happens when you try to run the calculation.

     ??? success "Example"
+        The calculation will fail with the following error message:
         ```
         %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
              Error in routine electrons (1):
              charge is wrong: smearing is needed
         %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
         ```

+     Also, try play around with the `degauss` value and see how the occupations change.
+Does it match your expectations?

 ------------------------------------------------------------------------------